-a) the basis upon which it is prepared;

-b) the source of each item of information and adjustment.

-- 54. The policies adopted for pro forma financial information will be those in the unadjusted information of the issuer. - 55.
+- a) the basis upon which it is prepared; - b) the source of each item of information and adjustment. - 54.
+The policies adopted for pro forma financial information will be those in the unadjusted information of the issuer. - 55.
 The requirement to prepare the pro forma financial information in a manner consistent with the accounting policies adopted by the issuer in its financial statements does not preclude simplification of the presentation where such simplification assists in a clear reading of the pro forma financial information and is consistent with the specific purpose of the pro forma information.
-Furthermore, the format and purpose of the pro forma financial information mean that disclosures required by the issuer's applicable financial reporting framework which are supplementary to those contained in the primary financial statements do not normally form part of an issuer's pro forma financial information.

-Application of acquirer's policies on an acquisition

-- 56. The requirement to apply the issuer's accounting policies in preparing pro forma financial information applies to adjustments made concerning an acquisition target.
+Furthermore, the format and purpose of the pro forma financial information mean that disclosures required by the issuer's applicable financial reporting framework which are supplementary to those contained in the primary financial statements do not normally form part of an issuer's pro forma financial information. - 3.7.1 Application of acquirer's policies on an acquisition - 56.
+The requirement to apply the issuer's accounting policies in preparing pro forma financial information applies to adjustments made concerning an acquisition target.
 Unless Listing Rule 13.5.27R applies (broadly applicable where the target is a publicly traded company), the historical financial information for a Class 1 acquisition target will be prepared under Listing Rule 13.5.4R(1) in a form that is consistent with the accounting policies adopted by the issuer in its latest annual consolidated accounts.
-If Listing Rule 13.5.27R applies, the target's historical financial information of such financial information to reflect the policies of the acquirer.
+If Listing Rule 13.5.27R applies, the target's historical financial information will be presented under its own accounting policies together, if necessary, with a reconciliation of such financial information to reflect the policies of the acquirer.
 Although the Listing Rules do not prescribe the format of a reconciliation, the issuer will generally ensure that it includes any amounts that are relevant to the presentation of pro forma financial information. - 57.
 Difficulties in presenting pro forma financial information are more likely to arise in contested bids when the directors of a proposed acquisition target choose not to recommend the issuer's offer to its shareholders and, in doing so, refuse or severely limit access to information relevant to the target. - 58.
-In the UKLA Technical Note 305.13, the FCA notes that 'We would not normally expect to see pro forma financial information included in a circular where an offeror does not have access to the relevant offeree information.
+UKLA Technical Note 305.2 Hostile Takeovers, published by the FCA in March 2015, notes that 'We would not normally expect to see pro forma financial information included in a circular where an offeror does not have access to the relevant offeree information.
 This is because it is not normally possible for the reporting accountants to confirm ... that the information is compiled on a consistent basis with the accounting policies of the issuer.' - 59.
 The requirement to prepare pro forma financial information on a consistent basis with the accounting policies of the issuer is exclusively the responsibility of the issuer, and it is the issuer's inability to obtain the evidence needed to prepare the pro forma financial information on the required basis that precludes its preparation.
-The UKLA Technical Note 305.1 goes on to explain that, in these cases, the UKLA would expect the disclosure obligation to be addressed via a narrative description covering the expected effect of the takeover or merger on the earnings or assets and liabilities of the group rather than through the use of pro forma financial information.
+UKLA Technical Note 305.2 goes on to explain that, in these cases, the UKLA would expect the disclosure obligation to be addressed via a narrative description covering the expected effect of the takeover or merger on the earnings or assets and liabilities of the group rather than through the use of pro forma financial information.
 Appendix 1 to this Technical Release contains guidance on such narrative descriptions.